Last update: 12.21.2018

 Moreover, they aren’t as transparent as other VPNs, offering no telephone contact details or live chat and no postal address.
 That’s a huge minus in a sector where trust is essential.
 We would have liked to talk to a BTGuard representative for feedback with this review, but as far as we can tell, there’s no way to do so.
 That’s really disappointing, just as the service itself.

 Price is another disappointing area for the readers of our BTGuard VPN review.
 Their VPN service costs $9.95 for one month, or $89.95 for 12 months, while their torrent proxy costs $6.95 for one month and $59.95 for a year.

 Both of those prices are way too high.
 We might be willing to pay half of that for a really good VPN with extensions for major torrent clients and excellent customer support.
 But what are you getting for such an outrageous price with BTGuard?

 It uses OpenVPN, which is an open source, free platform.
 They haven’t invested a penny in developing their own client, but charge a high rate for access to a handful of underperforming servers.

 Those servers would have to be super-fast and ultra-reliable to merit the price, but they aren’t.
 And there’s no BTGuard free trial either, which would sweeten the pill.

-Given all of that, this BTGuard review gives them a big thumbs down on price.
+Given all of that, our BTGuard review gives them a big thumbs down on price.

-Torrenters can find P2P-friendly VPNs with much better price points, speed and security, and it’s hard to recommend BTGuard in today’s competitive market.
+Torrenters can find P2P-friendly VPNs with much better price points, speed, and security.
+It’s impossible to recommend BTGuard in today’s competitive market.